Core Skill in focus: Adaptability

 What is adaptability?

 In short, adaptability is the skill of “going with the flow” - but in reality, it is so much more than that.
 This word encompasses flexibility, persistence, self-reflection, and the ability to pivot.
 Adapting isn’t just being comfortable with the unpredictable.
 It implies an ability to change oneself to fit the circumstances.
-When you can adapt to a situation, you come out of it even better than you went in.
+It also implies the ability to do so without carrying along the emotional weight that often pops up.

 How do we use it in theatre?